2025 Costa Rica Wildlife Photography Workshops

 It’s at the top of a mountain overlook and the variety will keep your shutter snapping the entire time.
 I captured some of my favorite images in this location and it’s by far one of my favorite spots!

 The wildlife along the river is accustomed to the boat traffic and often allows an incredibly close approach.
-You’ll want extra memory cards for this day too!
+You’ll want extra memory cards for sure!

 Day 8 – Fly back to San Jose and home